faushine/hbaseFS/README.md

 ## Description

-hbaseFS is an basic distributed storage system implemented in Java with springboot.
+hbaseFS is a basic distributed storage system implemented in Java with springboot.
 The main features of hbaseFS are:

 - Providing user identity management and resource authentication.
 - Supporting basic file operations.